AnanyaGubba/Voice-Authentication-System/README.md

 Saves both the trained model and scaler to disk for future use.

 # 🔧 How It Works
-1. User Enrollment
+1. User Enrollment:

+- The user uploads:

-- Upload a voice sample of the user and a non-user.
+  - Their own .wav voice sample

-- The system extracts features and trains an SVM classifier.

-- Saves the model (voice_auth_model.pkl) and scaler (scaler.pkl).
+  - A non-user .wav sample

+- MFCC + delta features are extracted from both.

+- A binary SVM classifier is trained and saved.

-2. Authentication
+2. Authentication:

-- Upload a test .wav voice sample.
+- The user uploads a new .wav sample.

-- The system compares it with the enrolled model.
+- The model extracts features and predicts whether it matches the enrolled user.

-- Based on the predicted probability, it authenticates the speaker.
+- Authentication success/failure is reported based on probability threshold.